Leadership a group performance?

 Leadership is not the sole prerogative of people with fancy titles or corner offices.
 Triple crown leaders have a sincere belief in the capabilities of people, knowing anybody and everybody can lead at times, no matter where they are in the organizational hierarchy.

-“The best leaders turn their followers into leaders, realizing that the journey ahead requires many guides.” -James Kouzes and Barry Posner, A Leader’s Legacy
+“The best leaders turn their followers into leaders, realizing that the journey ahead requires many guides.”

 Leadership is a group performance, not a solo act.

-Are you unleashing other leaders in your group?
+Are you unleashing other leaders?

-Bob Vanourek and Gregg Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
-They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards, and called “the best book on leadership since Good to Great.”
-Take their Leadership Derailers Assessment or sign up for their newsletter.
+Gregg Vanourek and Bob Vanourek are leadership practitioners, teachers, and award-winning authors (and son and father).
+They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!